perfino Help

 Cross-over To Profiling

 There are several reasons why you should not have a profiler running in production at all times.
 For one, there is the overhead that may be unacceptably high depending on the profiling settings.
-Profilers are geared towards maximizing the extraction of useful information with no explicit guarantees as for the incurred overhead.
-Also, the use of the native profiling interface of the JVM (JVMTI) is something that is an additional risk in a production environment.
+Profilers are geared towards maximizing the extraction of useful information with no explicit guarantees as to the incurred overhead.
+Also, the use of the native profiling interface in the JVM (JVMTI) is something that is an additional risk in a production environment.
 Depending on whether you use non-standard garbage collectors or other JVM tuning options, there may be stability concerns, since the JVM is not tested as extensively with JVMTI as it is without.

-However, the best defense against performance problems is defence in depth.
+However, the best defense against performance problems is defense in depth.
 Sometimes there are situations that require more information than what can be obtained from the low overhead monitoring and sampling techniques that are available in perfino.

 Recording CPU snapshots